KurozawaChiaki/generalized_face_model/README.md

 You can get the FLAME model from [FLAME website](https://flame.is.tue.mpg.de/).

-After downloading the model, unzip it and place them into the `./model` folder, and rename it as `generic_model.pkl`.
+After downloading the model, unzip it and place them into the `./model/flame` folder.

 You should also download embeddings from [RingNet project](https://github.com/soubhiksanyal/RingNet/tree/master/flame_model).
-Copy it inside the model folder as well.
+Copy it inside the flame folder as well.

-Now you should be able to run the script.
+For SCULPTOR, you can get the model from [SCULPTOR repository](https://github.com/sculptor2022/sculptor).
+Place `paradict.npy` into the `./model/sculptor` folder.

 ## Usage